PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 ##### xUnit and MVC Testing \
 Microsoft provides the *Microsoft.AspNetCore.Mvc.Testing* package for integration testing of applications developed on top of ASP.NET Core, such as RESTful services.
-Using the **WebApplicationFactory** as well as the **HttpClient** provided by this package one is able to test their RESTful applications. \
+Using the \lstinline!WebApplicationFactory! as well as the
+\lstinline!HttpClient! provided by this package one is able to test their RESTful applications. \

 \begin{lstlisting}[caption=Basic usage of the MVC Testing package in conjunction with xUnit., label=lst:mvcTest]
         //A Factory to build instances of the application to test.